lucasrdalcol/PSR_Assignment3_P2_G9/README.md

 ### Driver Intelligences
 We developed two intelligences to drive the robots: one of them for a robot with one camera and the other with two cameras.

+The images captured by the cameras is converted to cv2 using the bridge.imgmsg_to_cv2 function, and then the centroid of the biggest patches of red, green and blue are found.
+This information, along with the LaserScan message, is used to determine the robot's mode of operation.

+If, for example, a red robot sees a green blob, then it enters its 'hunting' mode (and it enters its 'escaping' mode if it sees a blue blob).
+If it sees both, it compares to see which of the two blobs has the biggest area (which means it's closer).
+So the robot prioritizes escaping over hunting if its hunter is closer than its prey.
+In case it doesn't detect another robot using the camera, the robot enters its 'waiting' state.

+This is where both intelligences, driver.py and driver2.py, differ in effectiveness.
+Since the second one accounts for a second camera, it can check for prey and hunters in the front and in the back.
+This second intelligence introduces a 'turn_to_hunt' mode.

+The LaserScan message is used to detect if the robot is near a wall.
+The robot checks the ranges in the message that correspond to an arch of 40 degrees in front of the robot to see if there is a wall to avoid.
+In case it detects a wall close enough, it enters its 'avoid_obstacle' mode.

+The 'avoid_obstacle' state makes it so the robot goes backwards slowly, while turning in a random direction.

+The 'hunting' state makes it so that the robot chases its closest prey, turning to align its center with the centroid of the blob and giving it a positive speed.

+The 'escaping' state does the same, except it turns the robot in the opposite direction to its prey.

+In the 'waiting' state, the robot walks in a straight line until he finds either a prey, a hunter or a wall.

+However, if the robot recieves a goal, the function goalRecievedCallback() recieves a goal pose and transforms it to the odom frame, while the driveStraight() function takes the this goal in the odom frame, copies it and transforms the copy to the base_footprint frame.
+It then enters the 'goal_active' state.
+When it does, it ignores the other robots (while still avoiding the walls), calculates the angle to turn to in order to reach the goal and attempts to drive straight toward it, avoiding the walls.
+It stops at a small distance of the goal, to avoid having the robot circling the goal continuously.

 ## Contributors